-Community Performances: Includes performances at senior citizen centers, nursing homes, hospitals, etc. Music does not have to be memorized but must be securely learned and approved by teacher.
-Points: 2 per 10 minutes performance time, 6 maximum per semester
+Community Performances: Includes performances at senior citizen centers, nursing homes, hospitals, etc. Music does not have to be memorized but must be securely learned and approved by teacher. points: 2 per 10 minutes performance time, 6 maximum per semester

 FWMTA Ensemble: Students perform as part of a keyboard ensemble made up of students from various FWMTA studios.
 Numerous rehearsals required, students must also take and pass the TMTA-SA Theory Test.
-Rehearsals take place at Fort Worth Steinway Hall.
-Points: 4 for participation, 1 per performance
+Rehearsals take place at Fort Worth Steinway Hall. points: 4 for participation, 1 per performance

 FWMTA Fall/Jazz Festival: This is recommended for many students; it’s a non-competitive event.
 The two festivals are held in conjunction.
-Students play one or two memorized pieces for a judge, event is held at TCU.
-Points: 3 per festival plus 1 for each superior+
+Students play one or two memorized pieces for a judge, event is held at TCU. points: 3 per festival plus 1 for each superior+

 FWMTA Master Class: Selected students may perform in an annual FWMTA master class if offered.
-Event is held at Fort Worth Steinway Hall.
-Points: 4
+Event is held at Fort Worth Steinway Hall. points: 4

 NFMC Junior Festival: This festival, sponsored by NFMC, is highly recommended for many students.
 Students play two pieces: one from Federation list, one choice piece.
 Students may acquire points toward a gold cup.
 Superior+ students perform in honors recital.
-Event is held at TWU* Points: 6 for participants, plus 1 for Superior+, plus 1 for honors recitalists, plus1 for gold cup recipients
+Event is held at Texas Wesleyan University. points: 6 for participants, plus 1 for Superior+, plus 1 for honors recitalists, plus1 for gold cup recipients

 School/Church ensembles or accompanying: For students who provide piano/keyboard accompaniment for school ensembles or play piano/keyboard as part of an ensemble.
-Documentation required (see below).
-Points: to be determined by instructor, 6 points maximum per semester, 3 maximum in summer
+Documentation required (see below). points: to be determined by instructor, 6 points maximum per semester, 3 maximum in summer

 TCU Music Preparatory Computer Lab: Provides students with individual theory curriculum in a supervised lab setting.
 Excellent preparation for Theory Test.
-Computer Lab is located in Ed Landreth basement, room B10.
-Points: 6 per school semester, 3 per summer session
+Computer Lab is located in Ed Landreth basement, room B10. points: 6 per school semester, 3 per summer session

-TCU Music Preparatory High School Theory Review: Students may take the review class, held once each school semester.
-It is designed particularly to help prepare students for the TMTA-SA theory test.
-Class held in Music Prep. computer lab.
-Points: 2 per semester
+TCU Music Preparatory High School Performance Class: Students may participate in the class, held once each school semester.
+It is designed to help prepare students for recitals, festivals or contests.
+Class held at TCU. points: 2

 TCU Music Preparatory Honors Festival: This event is for any Music Prep. students nominated by their teachers.
-Students will play one prepared piece for a judge.
+Students will play one prepared classical piece for a judge.
 The judge will select recitalists to perform on an honors recital.
-Event is held at TCU.
-Points: 4 for participants, plus 1 for honors recital
+Event is held at TCU. points: 4 for participants, plus 1 for honors recital

 TMTA Composition contest: Students may enter and perform an original composition.
 Points: 6 for local participants, plus 3 for state participants, plus 1 for state winners

 TMTA Theory Test: The TMTA-SA state-graded theory test is highly recommended for many students.
 Given in both the fall and spring, it provides thorough grounding in theory.
-Test is given at Broadway Baptist Church.
-Points: 6 for a passing score plus 3 for gold medal (score of 98-101), 2 for silver medal (94-97) or 1 for bronze medal (90-93), 4 points for local-graded
+Test is given at Broadway Baptist Church. points: 6 for a passing score plus 3 for gold medal (score of 98-101), 2 for silver medal (94-97) or 1 for bronze medal (90-93), 4 points for local-graded

 Talent Show: For students performing on piano/keyboard in talent shows, at school or elsewhere.
 Music must be heard by teacher and approved at least three weeks before event.
-Documentation required (see below).
-Points: 1 per performance, 3 maximum per school year
+Documentation required (see below). points: 1 per performance, 3 maximum per school year

 Misc: Students are welcome and encouraged to participate in activities other than those listed above, such as World of Music testing, Music Memory, UIL performance, Publication Contest, etc. Please discuss activities with your teacher and points may be awarded as are appropriate.